Pay It Forward – Archiving American Penmanship

 Earlier this month, the Internet Archive suffered a distributed denial of service (DDoS) attack, resulting in a loss of services that lasted nearly a week.
 While the Archive came back online on 10/24/24, the lack of access to historic penmanship material during this outage shines an important light on the fragility of the preservation efforts that penmen have contributed to over the last ten years.
 This event calls into question the sense of security that any penmanship historian should have regarding cloud hosting and reiterates the importance of building your own, local archive and making scanned historic material in your possession free and easily available when requested.

-The “Pay it Forward” principle
+The “Pay It Forward” principle

 When I took my first steps into this fascinating world of historic American Penmanship, I was quickly brought face-to-face with the monumental work that had been accomplished by the great historians before my time.
 Of course, I am talking about the likes of Dr. Joe Vitolo, whose efforts resulted in dozens of original essays, interviews, and books being scanned and freely digitally distributed to the public for the first time.